PrestaShop/prestashop-specs/back-office/wishlist.md

 Which products can be added to favorites?
-All products can be added as favourites:
+All products can be added as favorites:
 - Products in and out of stock
 - Standard products
 - Products with combinations